epmoyer/scope_capture/README.md

 ## What it does.

 In a nutshell:
-- Finds your scope on the LAN.
+- Finds your (RIGOL) scope on the LAN.
 - Grabs the current screenshot.
 - Blanks the RIGOL logo area and the (irrelevant) "on screen button" areas at the left and right of the image.
 - Adds annotations to the (now blank) area on the right: